PIP Timeline

-Setting-up of the Commission of Cataloguing and Documentation, headed by Brenda Davies of the BFI, at the London Congress.
+Creation of the Commission on Cataloguing and Documentation, headed by Brenda Davies of the BFI, at the London Congress.
 Its initial programme of work includes “a study of the coordinating of the indexing of periodicals”.

-The Commission of Cataloguing and Documentation discusses the exchange of information for the indexing of periodicals.
-A specimen “guide sheet” based on the Winter 1968-69 issue of Sight and Sound is produced.
-The FIAF members represented on the Commission agree to produce and exchange similar sheets for periodicals from their own countries.
+The Commission on Cataloguing and Documentation decides to start an exchange of indexing information on sheets.
+A specimen “guide sheet” based on a single issue of Sight and Sound is produced.
+The FIAF members represented in the Commission agree to produce and exchange similar sheets for periodicals from their own countries.
 Later a circular is sent to all FIAF members, encouraging them to take part in the scheme.

 October 1969

-The Commission of Cataloguing and Documentation splits into two commissions.
 The new Documentation Commission pursues its discussions on the indexing of periodicals.
-Karen Jones, librarian of the Danish Film Institute and Commission member, agrees to develop a standard card system which will accommodate all existing indexing systems.
+Karen Jones, librarian of the Danish Film Museum and Commission member, proposes to develop a standard card system in the form of indexing cards which would accommodate all existing indexing systems.

 October 1970